 5. Try to focus on the positives of being alone

-While it’s important to nurture meaningful relationships with others, it’s equally beneficial to feel comfortable being alone with yourself.
+While it’s important to nurture meaningful relationships with others, it’s equally beneficial to feel comfortable being alone.
 There are times in our lives when we will all find ourselves alone.
 But this doesn’t always have to mean feeling lonely if you can learn to enjoy time by yourself.

 As humans, we often want what we can’t have, so reminding ourselves of the positives of being alone can be a helpful way to reduce cravings of being somewhere else.
 Part of being able to enjoy your own company involves learning how to manage some of the negative thoughts and emotions that might rush in when you’re alone.